English 101 | Professor Meehan

 - What else you could do: identify at least one element or your writing that you will keep on your to-do-list and believe could use further attention and feedback.

-Any project missing the preface will not be graded; it will be returned to you and marked as late until resubmitted with proper format.
 Your essay should also include your statement of the Honor Code pledge.

 All citations (direct or indirect) should use MLA format.
 For guidance on proper MLA citation format [in-text citation; works cited at end] consult the Purdue OWL.